mother working and children studying at home in kitchen. Father on phone in the background

 You could try debt resolution instead.
 When you resolve debts, you negotiate with your creditors to let you pay them off for less than what you owe.
 It's a legitimate way to get rid of debt without paying in full.
 It’s an option to consider if you can’t afford to repay your debts without some degree of debt forgiveness.

 Resolving your debts could be the right move if you've fallen behind on debt payments.
 Creditors usually aren't willing to negotiate unless accounts are past due.
-You may also consider talking to a debt counselor about debt resolution if you're in danger of being sued or considering bankruptcy.
+You may also consider talking to a debt expert about debt resolution if you're in danger of being sued or considering bankruptcy.

 Tips to improve your credit score